 Mary Henry is a highly regarded Washington painter who creates large scale, abstract works based on geometric shapes and patterns.
 A student of Moholy-Nagy at the Illinois Institute of Design in the 1940s, Henry has maintained a consistent vision firmly rooted in geometric abstraction and constructivism for over sixty years.
 The exhibition will feature a range of paintings and drawings created over the past two decades.

 January 8 – March 5, 2005

-Marie Watt (Seneca) is a highly regarded Portland mixed media artist and Willamette University alumna (CLA '90).
+Marie Watt (Seneca) is a highly regarded Portland mixed media artist and Willamette University alumna (CAS '90).
 The exhibition is a continuation of her blanket project, which explores the complexities of, and the human stories wrapped up within, this everyday object.
 It includes work from a solo exhibition at the National Museum of the American Indian in New York, where Watt was recognized as one of the most talented contemporary artists of her generation.

 January 22 – March 19, 2005

 Charles Heaney (1897-1981) was an important Oregon painter and printmaker who created a powerful body of work over a sixty-year period that is remarkable for its consistency, enormity, and complex emotional expressiveness.
 The exhibition features works that include his urban "demolition" series based on the razing of old buildings in Portland as the city modernized, his renderings of the remote landscape of eastern Oregon and Nevada, and his "portraits" of individuals, usually women, placed icon-like in the center of the picture.

 Melville Wire (1877-1966) was a minister in the United Methodist Church who served as a pastor in Oregon for over sixty years.
 In addition, he was an accomplished landscape painter and printmaker who captured the diverse landscape of the region.
 The exhibition features a range of works from throughout the artist's lifetime.